Redefine Your Future in Public Health

 #2: Health Services Administration

-The Health Services Administration concentration is your foundation and launching point for graduate work in health policy and management.
+The Health Services Administration concentration prepares you for graduate work in health policy and management.
 You’ll analyze national and local public health infrastructure, evaluate the effectiveness and efficiency of healthcare delivery, and explore the legal and ethical issues of healthcare administration.
-For the most comprehensive learning experience, we encourage you to pair this concentration with a minor.
+Pair this concentration with a minor for the most comprehensive learning experience.

-To advance your career sooner, Kent State offers the accelerated MPH option, through which you can apply up to nine credits to your bachelor’s and master’s degree programs.
+To advance your career sooner, Kent State offers the accelerated MPH option, through which you can apply up to 9 credits to your bachelor’s and master’s degree programs.

 Choose the Health Services Administration concentration if you aim for a career as a: